infinum/eightshift-docs/website/docs/basics/blocks-faq.md

 The main difference is that blocks are available in the block editor's block picker, and components are not.
 With that being said, blocks are registered using the `registerBlockType` method, and components are just here for you to bundle some functionality in one place and reuse it wherever you need.

 For more information about blocks, read the [block structure](block-structure) chapter.
 To find out more about components, read the [component structure](blocks-component-structure) chapter.
+You can also read our blog post that explains the [difference between components and blocks](/blog/components-and-blocks/) with some examples.

 ### Do I need to have Storybook stories in my block?